Job Title: Clinical Fellow in General Medicine

 Dr P Le Page, Cardiology

-Dr D Hopkins, Diabetes
+Dr D Hopkins, Diabetes, Interim Chief of Service

 Dr E Chacko, Diabetes